rukonit/ngrx-add-remove-item/README.md

-# TutNew
+# ngrx State Management App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.
+This is a sample project with ngrx implementation for application state management.

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run [https://youthful-kalam-d41a73.netlify.app](https://youthful-kalam-d41a73.netlify.app/) in order to navigate to the site.

 ## Code scaffolding